-A fantastical whimsy!
+A beautiful fantastical whimsy!
 Before I Wake movie carries a gorgeous concept that could have moulded it into a better flick if it were not for its flaws.
-Even so, what certainly can’t be ruled out is the movie’s amazing theme that brings us closer to the astounding power of imagination.
+Even so, what certainly can’t be ruled out is Before I Wake movie’s amazing theme that brings us closer to the astounding power of imagination.

 The Adorable Kid – Jacob Tremblay

 Jacob Tremblay is everywhere.
 His cuteness is a delight to watch.
 He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable just like he happens to be in person.
-At the end of the day he is delivering, who’s complaining?
+At the end of the day, he is delivering.
+So who is complaining?

 The Plot of Before I Wake Movie (Spoilers Ahead)